Loading

 Now and then, I come across a different kind of celebration: anniversary marketing.
 A milestone for the company or the date I became a customer is the same every year, and companies can create a fun anniversary campaign across any marketing channel without competing for attention.

-I used my inbox as a starting point to look for examples, but anniversary marketing is adaptable.
+I used my inbox and social media feeds as a starting point to look for examples, but anniversary marketing is adaptable.
 Do you prefer to use social media over email?
 Go for it.
 Don't have advanced data tracking and segmentation?
 Set up an automation to track info in a simple spreadsheet.
 Let these business anniversary marketing ideas be a jumping-off point for your own celebrations.

 • A company anniversary, like when the business first started or the date you launched a particular product